Wrap Around Concept and TCP Sequence Number

-There is a concept termed as Life Time, in worst case a packet will require 3 minutes (180sec) to reach the destination (i.e., the life time of the packet).
-In today’s technology the same sequence number will be available after 180 sec but we are not going to use it before wrap around time.
+There is a concept termed as Life Time, in the worst case a packet will require 3 minutes (180sec) to reach the destination (i.e., the lifetime of the packet).
+In today’s technology, the same sequence number will be available after 180 sec but we are not going to use it before wrap-around time.
 As long as Wrap Around Time > Life Time of a packet there will be no problem in using the same sequence number.
-After wrap around time the life time of the segments finishes, it means in that very time, timeout occurs.
-After all sequence numbers are used and their life time finishes there is no harm in using the same sequence number again.
+After wrap-around the time the lifetime of the segments finishes, which means in that very time, a timeout occurs.
+After all sequence numbers are used and their lifetime finishes there is no harm in using the same sequence number again.

 Reducing Wrap Around Time –

 If the total number of bits to be consumed is equal to the sequence number then there will be no need to wrap around the sequence number.
-But this is not possible and we are going to use wrap around concept.
-Since wrap around time is directly dependent on number of Sequence number and inversely dependent on Bandwidth (Rate at which data will flow).
+But this is not possible and we are going to use wrap-around concept.
+Since wrap-around time is directly dependent on a number of the Sequence numbers and inversely dependent on Bandwidth (Rate at which data will flow).

 - Reduce the sequence numbers or